 - Select Administrator and click Change Account Type.

 - Click the Start option on Desktop, type Control Panel and press Enter.

 - Choose User Accounts and Family Safety, click User Accounts and then select Manage another account.

 - Double click QB Data Service (your QuickBooks version) and click Change Account type.

 - Choose Administrator and select Change Account Type.

-NOTE: After creating or adding a new account with administrative rights on any Windows server, you will need to restart the server to sign in with the newly created account.
+NOTE: After creating or adding a new account with administrator rights on Windows server, you will need to restart the server to sign in with the newly created account.

 If you are a user of QuickBooks Online and want to assign administrative right to a user then follow the steps given below